-- (vii) The Company has not taken any loans or borrowings from financial institutions, banks and government or has not issued any debentures.
-Hence reporting under clause (viii) of the Order is not applicable to the Company. - (viii) The Company has not raised moneys by way of initial public offer or further public offer (including debt instruments) or term loans and hence reporting under clause (ix) of the Order is not applicable. - (ix) To the best of our knowledge and according to the information and explanations given to us, no fraud by the Company and no material fraud on the Company by its officers or employees has been noticed or reported during the year. - (x) The Company is a private company and hence the provisions of section 197 of the Companies Act, 2013 do not apply to the Company. - (xi) The Company is not a Nidhi Company and hence reporting under clause (xii) of the Order is not applicable.

-- (xii) The Company is a private company and, hence, the provisions of Section 177 of the Companies Act, 2013 are not applicable to the Company.
+- (viii) The Company has not taken any loans or borrowings from financial institutions, banks and government or has not issued any debentures.
+Hence reporting under clause (viii) of the Order is not applicable to the Company. - (ix) The Company has not raised moneys by way of initial public offer or further public offer (including debt instruments) or term loans and hence reporting under clause (ix) of the Order is not applicable. - (x) To the best of our knowledge and according to the information and explanations given to us, no fraud by the Company and no material fraud on the Company by its officers or employees has been noticed or reported during the year. - (xi) The Company is a private company and hence the provisions of section 197 of the Companies Act, 2013 do not apply to the Company. - (xii) The Company is not a Nidhi Company and hence reporting under clause (xii) of the Order is not applicable. - (xiii) The Company is a private company and, hence, the provisions of Section 177 of the Companies Act, 2013 are not applicable to the Company.
 In our opinion and according to the information and explanations given to us, the company is in compliance with Section 188 of the Companies Act, 2013, where applicable.
-In our opinion and according to the information and explanations given to us, the Company has disclosed the details of related party transactions in the financial statements etc. as required by the applicable accounting standards. - (xiii) During the year, the Company has not made any preferential allotment or private placement of shares or fully or partly convertible debentures and hence reporting under clause (xiv) of the Order is not applicable to the Company. - (xiv) In our opinion and according to the information and explanations given to us, during the year the Company has not entered into any non-cash transactions with its directors or persons connected with him and hence provisions of Section 192 of the Companies Act, 2013 are not applicable. - (xv) The Company is not required to be registered under Section 45-1A of the Reserve Bank of India Act, 1934.
+In our opinion and according to the information and explanations given to us, the Company has disclosed the details of related party transactions in the financial statements etc. as required by the applicable accounting standards. - (xiv) During the year, the Company has not made any preferential allotment or private placement of shares or fully or partly convertible debentures and hence reporting under clause (xiv) of the Order is not applicable to the Company.

+- (xv) In our opinion and according to the information and explanations given to us, during the year the Company has not entered into any non-cash transactions with its directors or persons connected with him and hence provisions of Section 192 of the Companies Act, 2013 are not applicable. - (xvi) The Company is not required to be registered under Section 45-IA of the Reserve Bank of India Act,

-Place Bengaluru Date August 28, 2019 Ref: JT/RG/2019/65 For DELOITTE HASKINS & SELLS LLP Chartered Accountants (Firm's Registration No. 117366W/w-100018)
+For Deloitte Haskins & Sells LLPChartered Accountants (Firm's Registration No.117366W/W-100018)